 What is tumescent liposuction?

 Tumescent liposuction describes a form of liposuction done under local anesthesia and mild sedation.
 Because it is minimally invasive, tumescent liposuction is often called “drive-through cosmetic surgery,” particularly when combined with other techniques.

 - Tumescent liposuction is safer than techniques that require general anesthesia.

 - Tumescent liposuction results are similar to or better than general anesthesia techniques.

-- Tumescent liposuction allows the patient to return home the day of the procedure.
+- Tumescent liposuction allows the patient to return home on the day of the procedure.

-- Tumescent liposuction lowers the cost of liposuction procedures by allowing them to be done in the doctors office.
-There is no additional charge for a surgi-center, hospital or anesthesiologist.
+- Tumescent liposuction can lower the cost of liposuction procedures by allowing them to be performed in the doctor’s office.
+There is no additional charge for a surgery center, hospital, or anesthesiologist.

 Just about anyone who would consider standard liposuction is a good candidate for tumescent liposuction.
-Liposuction is the procedure of choice for anyone who wants to permanently remove a localized area of fat.
+Liposuction is the procedure of choice for people who want to reduce a localized area of fat permanently.
 Popular areas include:

 - Back of bra-line area

 - Male breasts